Yorkshire Lancashire & Cheshire BT Club Rules

 The management of the Club shall be in the hands of the Officers of the Club and A committee of 10 Members, comprising:

-(a) Four offices, being President, Chairman, Honorary Secretary and Honorary Treasurer, who shall be ex-officio members of the committee, shall hold office for four years and shall be eligible for re-election after that time on the following annual cycle: President; Chairman; Honorary Secretary; Honorary Treasurer.
+(a) Five offices, being President, Chairman, Honorary Secretary and Honorary Treasurer, who shall be ex-officio members of the committee, shall hold office for four years and shall be eligible for re-election after that time on the following annual cycle: President; 2-Chairman; 3-Honorary Secretary; Honorary Treasurer & Honorary Vice Chairman.

 (b) .
 Main Committee not exceeding ten persons, half of whom shall retire annually but shall be eligible for re-election.